gsbdarc/rf_bootcamp_2025/docs/day2.md

 We're not out of time yet?
 Amazing!

-We're going to extract key information from a Form 3 filing, which is a filing company officers and directors ("insiders") have to submit to the SEC to disclose their financial interests and prevent things like insider trading.
+We're going to extract key information from a Form 3 filing, which is a filing company directors ("insiders") have to submit to the SEC to disclose their financial interests (to prevent things like insider trading).
 Each Form 3 filing includes the insider’s name, their role(s), the company name, CIK (an index for companies and individuals filing with the SEC), and the filing date.

 We want to find and return this information in a structured, standardized format (e.g., JSON or a dictionary).
 This will make the data easy to validate, analyze, and store for downstream use (like building a dataset or running queries).

-Your task is to:
+Note that since large language models are sometimes a little unreliable, we will use **structured outputs** to ensure that OpenAI returns a consistent format.
+We can use a library called `pydantic` to define what that format is.

+So, to recap, your tasks are:
-* Write a system prompt that's going to extract the information listed above (i.e., the insider's name, role, etc.).
+* Write a **system prompt** that's going to extract the information listed above (i.e., the insider's name, role, etc.).
 * Try running it.

-**TODO: RETURN AND CONTINUE FROM HERE**

-Now, we're going to using **structured outputs** to ensure that OpenAI returns a consistent format.
-We'll use a library called `pydantic` to define what that format is.
+To do this, you will want to:

-* Install `pydantic` in your virtual environment
+* Install `pydantic` in your virtual environment;
-* Build a model that contains the information in your filing
+* Build a `pydantic` model (as in the example below) that contains the information in your filing;
+* Write a prompt to extract the information we care about in the SEC filing;
-* Send that model to the OpenAI API and confirm you get a structured output back
+* Send that model to the OpenAI API and confirm you get a structured output back.

-Here's an example pydantic model:
+Here's an example for a setting in which we want to query the names and prices of items on a dinner menu:

 ```python
 from pydantic import BaseModel, Field